Ginja/puppet_stack/README.md

 ###Define Type: puppet_stack::puppet::environment

 ####`ensure`
 The state of the directory environment.
-Acceptable values are present and absent.
+Acceptable values are 'present' and 'absent'.
 WARNING, if you set this to absent, it will forcibly remove all files/folders in an environment (i.e. modules and manifests).

 ####`env_name`
 The name of the directory environment (defaults to the title of the resource).
 This value will be scrutinized to ensure it conforms to an [acceptable environment name](http://docs.puppetlabs.com/puppet/3.5/reference/environments.html#allowed-names).